-In the Freshman and Sophomore years the groups are alike in all respects, except that French and German may be substituted for Greek by male students.
+In the Freshman and Sophomore years the groups are alike in all respects except that French may be substituted for Greek.

 In the Junior and Senior years the groups all differ, and are designated, in accordance with their predominating studies, the Classical, the Scientific and the Historical.
+All these groups have two studies required of all alike.